rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231105_New York Times Podcasts.md

 *  Those calls resumed the day after Hewerman came home.
 *  Scouring Hewerman's email, the police found accounts for burner phones.
 *  None were the ones connected to the women's disappearances, but with one of those burners,
-*  they found something significant—an email account he used to conduct Google searches.
+*  they found something significantâ€”an email account he used to conduct Google searches.
 *  The content of these searches was everything the police had hoped and dreaded it to be.
 *  He was interested in violent porn.
 *  He was interested in child porn.